 - Featured article

-March 5th, 2015: Fifth of 6 free REACH seminars with contributions of EURL ECVAM scientists: "Alternative approaches to mammalian acute systemic toxicity testing" Read more...
+April 14, 2015: Last of 6 free REACH seminars with contributions of EURL ECVAM scientists: "(Zebra)Fish Embryo Acute Toxicity Test to predict short term toxicity to fish (and beyond)" Read more...

 Updated information on alternative methods and testing strategies that could be used to meet REACH requirements